Checkio-Game-Missions/checkio-empire-broken-report/info/description.md

 You are given a report as a chunk of text.
 Your code needs to find all consignment marks and count the total quantity of ingots.
 Take the report "ASDA1,BB22D01C1" for example.
 Here we can find three marks: A1, B2 and C1, so the result is 31.

-This is a code golf mission and you code should be as short as possible.
+In this mission the main goal to make your code as short as possible.
-The shorter code, the more points you can earn.
+The shorter your code, the more points you earn.
-The smallest code length is 200 symbols.
+Your score for this mission is dynamic and directly related to the length of your code.